cmitsakopoulos/Paris-Saclay_Notes/Structural_Genomics/15thOct.md

 Per documentation of NetGene2
 :  In the "Donor" panel the activity of the ensemble of the donor site predicting networks is shown as impulses.
 An impulse with a height close to 1.0 indicates a strong A. thaliana donor site. ***A cyan impulse is a prediction that has been discarded*** during the refinement, and a **magenta colored impulse** is a ***prediction that has been changed by the rule based system***.

+The ***horizontal line corresponds to the statistical significance***, or otherwise the confidence in the sites identified.

 ## Detecting intron splice sites

 In the majority of cases **"GT" and "AG"** are the ***start and end of introns, respectively***.